 Consumption of a substance despite persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of the substance.
 See also Drug abuse.

-Delta-9-tetrahydrocannabinol (THC), the primary psychoactive agent in cannabis.
+Delta-9-tetrahydrocannabinol (THC) is the primary psychoactive agent in cannabis.
 See also Cannabis.

-A residential environment where an individual with a drug-related problem undergoes rehabilitation through abstinence and community participation.
+A residential environment where a person with a drug-related problem undergoes rehabilitation through abstinence and community participation.
 Therapeutic communities are often specifically designed for people who are drug-dependent; they operate under strict rules, are run mainly by people who have recovered from dependence, and are often geographically isolated.
 See also Drug dependence.

 Any preparation of the dried leaves of Nicotiana tabacum or Nicotiana rustica.
 The main psychoactive ingredient is nicotine.
 See also Nicotine.

-Tolerance to a drug means that the body becomes used to a drug being present and more of the drug is required in order to achieve the same effect felt previously with smaller amounts.
+Where a person's body becomes used to a drug being present and more of the drug is needed to cause the same effect felt previously with smaller amounts.
 See also Drug dependence.

 A widely used method of treatment, originally implemented by Alcoholics Anonymous (AA) in the 1930s.
-The twelve steps are to be approached sequentially as a way to stop addictive or dysfunctional behaviours.
+The 12 steps are to be approached sequentially as a way to stop addictive or dysfunctional behaviours.

 A substance that vaporizes at ambient temperatures.
 Some volatile substances are inhaled for psychoactive effects (also called inhalants).
-Inhalants include the organic solvents present in many domestic and industrial products (such as, glue, aerosol, paints, industrial solvents, lacquer thinners, gasoline or petrol, and cleaning fluids) and the aliphatic nitrites such as amyl nitrite.
 See also Inhalants.

-Stopping or reducing heavy or prolonged drug use.
+Stopping or reducing heavy or lengthy drug use.
 Usually accompanied by a set of symptoms ranging from mild to severe, which depend on the person and the drug they are withdrawing from.

 A term commonly associated with strict policing measures, based on the belief that activities associated with illegal drugs should not be tolerated at any level.
 This approach emphasises the law as the main method of dealing with drugs and drug issues.